watchadamrise/Pc-Organizer/README.md

+# These instructions are written very detiled for people like me that are just starting out and don't know all the jargan and lingo used.
+I struggled a lot in the beginning with things that would be written as if it were common sense.
+But I was not privvy to such knowledge until i started this journey.
+It would fill me with such self doubt and frustration.
+I'd like to help anyone avoid that if possible.

 # Windows only
 #### I Don't know linux or other OS's well enough to put my name on anything there yet.
 # Pc-Organizer